In Search of Santiago…

 So if you have any interest in the Camino de Santiago by all means enjoy the content and comment, you are most welcome.

-It turned out to be a bit more than just a simple Blog…..
-Hundreds of videos, pictures and transcripts of my 40 day journey.
+It turned out to be a bit more than just a simple Blog for that first Camino…..
+Hundreds of videos, pictures and transcripts of my 40 day journey in 2015.
 I made sure to include everything, so it touches on three key elements of the Camino: The Physical, the Emotional and the Spiritual.

-You can jump to the very first Blog Post here: Why walk the Camino de Santiago?
+You can jump to the very first Blog Post on Camino #1 in 2015 here: Why walk the Camino de Santiago?

 My name is Rob.
 I’m a middle aged, unfit and overweight businessman who decided having watched the movie ‘The Way’ starring Martin Sheen, that it was time to get off his butt and walk……..
 790 kms….